pooorvikaa/CaseStudy/README.md

 Azure SQL Database setup

 **# Steps on how it is configured: **
-- **Resource Group Creation:** Create a container to organize and manage related Azure resources (resource group).
+- **Resource Group Creation:** to organize and manage related Azure resources (resource group).
 - **Virtual Network (VNet) & Subnets (Public & Private):** Establish a secure, isolated network within Azure (VNet) and segment it into public (accessible from the internet) and private (internal use only) subnets.
 - **Network Security Groups (NSGs): **Define security rules to control inbound and outbound traffic for resources in both public and private subnets.
-- **Route Table for Internet Access:** Create custom routes to direct traffic to the internet for the public subnet.
+- **Route Table for Internet Access:** custom routes to direct traffic to the internet for the public subnet.
-- **Azure Application Gateway for Load Balancing:** Implement a web traffic load balancer in the public subnet to manage traffic to your web applications.
+- **Azure Application Gateway for Load Balancing:** Implemented a web traffic load balancer in the public subnet to manage traffic to your web applications.
 - **Virtual Machine Scale Set (VMSS) for Auto-Scaling:** Deploy and manage a set of identical, auto-scaling virtual machines in the private subnet.
 - **Azure SQL Database Setup:** Set up a fully managed relational database service for your application's data, accessible from both subnets depending on your configuration.